S-Lowes/Code-Institute-MS3/README.md

 ##### Connect to GitHub Repository

 1. Click the deploy tab and select "GitHub - Connect to GitHub."
-1. Under the section "Search for a repository to connect to" enter the repository name in the designated box.
+1. Under the section "Search for a repository to connect to" enter the repository name in the box provided.
-1. Once the repo has been found, click the "Connect" button.
+1. Once the repository has been found, click the "Connect" button.

 ##### Setting Environment Variables